-Glasgow Lions recognise the values and principles laid down in UN Convention on the Rights of the Child, the Children's Charter and Getting It Right for Every Child (GIRFEC) and will work in accordance with the guidance provided by the nationally recognised Safeguarding in Sport team and will ensure that the welfare of the child and vulnerable adult is always paramount.
+Glasgow Lions recognise the values and principles laid down in UN Convention on the Rights of the Child, the Children's Charter, Getting It Right for Every Child (GIRFEC), relevant legislation and the Scottish National Guidance for Child Protection in Scotland 2014.
+Glasgow Lions will work in accordance with the guidance provided by the nationally recognised Safeguarding in Sport team and will ensure that the welfare of the child and vulnerable adult is always paramount.